nattydodd/pizza-survey/README.md

 # README

 This is a survey application that renders pre-written survey questions.
-The responses are posted to a backend API (built in Rails) and all survey results can be viewed from the application frontend.
+The responses are collected via client-side interaction, and posted to a backend API (built in Rails).
+All survey results can be fetched from the server and viewed from the application frontend.

 Tools Used: